MileHacker Logo

 Climate Patterns Throughout the Year

 Winter (December - February): This period brings Fort Lauderdale’s most pleasant weather.
 Average temperatures range from 60°F (16°C) to 78°F (26°C).
-Days are warm and sunny, and humidity levels are low.
-Rainfall is minimal, with clear skies being a common feature.
-Evenings can be cool, sometimes dipping into the 50s°F (10-15°C), which creates a comfortable atmosphere for outdoor dining or evening strolls.
+Days are hot and sunny, and the levels of humidity are low.
+Precipitation is minimal, with clear skies being a common feature.
+Evenings can be cool, sometimes dipping into the 50s°F (10-15°C), which creates a comfortable atmosphere for alfresco dining or evening strolls.
 This dry season makes conditions ideal for beach activities, boating, and exploring the city without the oppressive heat or frequent rain of summer.

 Spring (March - May): Spring sees a gradual increase in temperatures and humidity.
 Average temperatures move from 68°F (20°C) to 85°F (29°C).
-While still mostly sunny, occasional rain showers begin to appear, especially in late spring.
-This season offers a transition, with warm days for water activities before the full intensity of summer heat arrives.
+While yet mostly sunny, occasional rain showers begin to appear, especially in late spring.
+This season offers a transition, with warm days for water activities before the full intensity during summer heat arrives.
 Early spring stays comfortable, while late spring can feel quite warm.

 Seasonal Weather Insights